colinbeales/FunctionsWorkshop2018/docs/Lab4-Deploying.md

 ```
 If the CLIs are available, you are good to continue.
 Otherwise, refer to [Lab 0](Lab0-GettingStarted.md) to install the Azure Function Core tools.

-Change the current directory of your command prompt to the folder of your Visual Studio FunctionApp project.
+Change the current directory of your command prompt to the folder of your Visual Studio Function App project.

 ### Azure Login & Subscriptions